clodoveu/BTTF_Clock/README.md

 The stereo speaker bonnet uses GPIO pins 18, 19 and 21, so those are unavailable for other connections.

-Buttons were then connected to the available GPIO pins: 12 (B0),21 (B1), 22 (B2), 23 (B3), 24 (B4), 27 (B5).
+Buttons were then connected to the available GPIO pins: 12 (B0), 22 (B1), 23 (B2), 24 (B3), 25 (B4), 27 (B5).
-The other side of the buttons is connected to the ground
+The other side of the buttons is connected to ground.

+The DHT-22 sensor is connected to 3.3V, ground and GPIO pin 17.

-I also connected a buzzer to pin 13, and used pin 16 to connect a shutdown pushbutton.
+I also connected a buzzer to pin 13, and used pin 16 to connect a shutdown pushbutton (B6).

 # 3. Software components